 Choose a succinct #hashtag.

-Be smart about your hashtag, suggests Robyns.
-Since twitter limits you to 140 characters, choose a hashtag that doesn't use most of them, but make sure it's memorable.
-If your hashtag is too random, attendees won't quickly connect it with your conference.
+A concise yet catchy hashtag will “brand” your conference virtually and make it easier for attendees to find you.
 For conferences that have an easily recognizable acronym, it's popular to use the acronym followed by the year.
 By doing so, you've created a hashtag that's easy to update annually and easy for attendees to recognize.

 Man and Women Meeting in Grand Rapids